sanbope/metacognitivereader/README.md

-##### This is for read the text of the changes (syntactic.txt pragmatic.txt and semantic.txt) for make the changes of the text inside the app easyer.
+##### This is for read the text of the challenges (syntactic.txt pragmatic.txt and semantic.txt) for make the changes of the text inside the app easyer.
 It converts the .text to variables.

 - **syntactic.txt:**
 ```